tagomoris/fluent-plugin-file-alternative/README.md

 # fluent-plugin-file-alternative

+**NOTE: This plugin is outdated for Fluentd v0.14 ('file' output plugin in v0.14 has all features of this plugin)**

 File output plugin alternative implementation.

 FileAlternativeOutput slices data by time (for specified units), and store these data as plain text on local file.
 You can specify to: